Books Etc.

 Breathless by Amy McCulloch (Anchor), adventure/thriller

 Struggling journalist Cecily Wong gives up everything to climb Manaslu, the 8th highest peak in the world, for a career-making article.
 She ends up fighting the elements, a treacherous terrain, and an elusive killer, her chances for survival slim.
-McCulloch, who climbed Manaslu in 2019, created an atmospheric novel that transports the reader into the hazardous world of mountaineering.
+McCulloch, who climbed Manaslu in 2019, created an atmospheric novel transporting the reader into the hazardous world of mountaineering.

 Riddle Child by Annelie Botes (Penguin), literary mystery